ravornyo/logik/README.md

 npm run build:web
 ```

 The build command will setup the web asset files in the public folder.
-You can start a simple express app on localhost:3000 by running the following.
+You can start the express app by running the command below.
+The running web app should be available at localhost:3000.

 ```
 npm run serve
 ```

 You can view a demo of the web editor at https://ravornyo.github.io/logik/.